pravalsinghchawla/Voice-Analyzer/README.md

 # FFT-Based Voice Analysis for Gender Estimation

 Baseline implementation of an FFT-based voice analysis algorithm developed as a computational essay for FYS2130: Oscillations and Waves at the University of Oslo.
+The original  essay is found in  ```original_implementation/computational_essay_praval.pdf```.

 The project applies classical signal processing techniques (filtering and Fourier analysis) to estimate biological gender from voice recordings.
 This implementation serves as a reference point for future extensions using machine learning.